-The Review will consider cases from 1 April 2012 to a time anticipated to be three months before publication of the final report.
-This will enable the Review team to advise NHS England and NUH as to the safety and quality of maternity services immediately prior to completion of this Independent Review.
+The Review will consider cases from 1 April 2012 to a time anticipated to be four months before publication of the final report in September 2025 (i.e. up to the end of May 2025).
+This will enable the Review team to advise NHS England and NUH as to the safety and quality of maternity services just prior to completion of this Review.
 In an exceptional case, where the chair of the Review believes the consideration of a case from 1 April 2006 to 31 March 2012 may add significantly to the Review's findings, such a case may be accepted into this Review.

-Cases in the scope of the Review will include clinical incidents where mothers and / or babies have suffered severe harm2 or death.
+Cases in the scope of the Review will include clinical incidents where mothers and/or babies have suffered severe harm or death (the term 'severe harm' will be defined and agreed).
 The Review will clearly and concisely set out to NUH an understanding of the elements of maternity care that have failed over the period of the Review relating to:

-- clinical care - governance and incident reporting and investigation and response to families - leadership and organisational culture including staff voices and staff wellbeing, including responses to staff whistleblowing - consideration of the commissioning and oversight of maternity services and any actions taken to improve the safety of maternity services by the then-primary care trust (PCT)/clinical commissioning group (CCG) or other external bodies.
+- clinical care; - governance and incident reporting and investigation and response to families; - leadership and organisational culture including staff voices and staff wellbeing, including responses to staff whistleblowing and consideration of local Workforce Race Equality Standards (WRES) and other workforce data; and - consideration of the commissioning and oversight of maternity services and any actions taken to improve the safety of maternity services by the then-primary care trust (PCT)/clinical commissioning group (CCG) or other external bodies.